Nick Chubb Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- He also averages 11.5 receiving yards per game, catching 19 passes for 172 yards and one touchdown.
+- He also averages 11.5 receiving yards per game, grabbing 19 passes for 172 yards and one touchdown.

 - He has received 207 of his team's 424 carries this season (48.8%).